 USCIS Update

-On March 15, 2023, U.S. Citizenship and Immigration Services (USCIS) issued policy guidance on how they determine an employer’s ability to pay the proffered wage for EB1, EB2, and EB3 employment-based immigrant visa petitions.
-Read the full guidance here.
+On March 15, 2023, U.S. Citizenship and Immigration Services (USCIS) released new policy guidance on determining an employer’s capability to pay the proffered wage for EB1, EB2, and EB3 employment-based immigrant visa petitions.
+This guidance is crucial for employers sponsoring foreign workers in these categories.

-The “proferred wage” is the wage that was offered to the beneficiary.
-Employers sponsoring foreign workers under EB1, EB2, and EB3 employment-based classifications require the employer to demonstrate their continuing ability to pay the proffered wage to the beneficiary as of the priority date of the immigrant petition.
+The proffered wage refers to the wage offered to the beneficiary of an EB1, EB2, or EB3 visa petition.
+Employers must demonstrate their ongoing ability to pay this wage from the priority date of the immigrant petition.

-• Audited financial statements for each available year from the priority date.
+3. Audited financial statements for each year available since the priority date.

-• Financial Officer Letter – If the employer has 100 or more workers, it may instead include a financial officer statement attesting to the petitioner’s ability to pay the proffered wage.
+4. Financial Officer Letter – For employers with 100 or more workers, a statement from a financial officer attesting to the employer’s ability to pay the proffered wage is acceptable.

 As an Employer, how do we show our ability to pay the required wage for an I-140 Petition?